Harishwarrior/pubg-dl/README.md

 ### How to run ?.

-*Note: You need VPN if you are from India and you are running this in local host.*
+*Note: You need VPN if you are from India for first time login*

 1. clone the repo ``git clone  https://github.com/Harishwarrior/pubg-dl.git``